scaleway/serverless-scaleway-functions/README.md

 There are multiple ways to create Scaleway Serverless functions/containers : CLI, API, Console, Serverless Framework, Terraform...

-Using `serverless deploy` command will apply your configuration located in your `serverless.yml` and removing functions that are not in the file to ensure a single source of truth.
+Using the `serverless deploy` command will apply the configuration located in your `serverless.yml` and remove functions that are not in the file to ensure a single source of truth.

 This can be controlled by the `singleSource` option.
 By default it's value is `false`.